 4. Service Levels and Support

-Subject to the terms and conditions of this Agreement, Provider shall use commercially reasonable efforts to make the Services available in accordance with the then current service levels agreement (the “SLA”), which Provider will make available to Customer.
+- Service Levels.
+Subject to the terms and conditions of this Agreement, Provider shall use commercially reasonable efforts to make the Services available in accordance with the service levels agreement, which is hereby incorporated as Exhibit B (the “SLA”).

 5. Fees and Payment